ComputationalScienceLaboratory/ODE-Test-Problems/notebooks/readme.md

 # Running Octave Notebooks locally

 You will need an environment with `octave`, `jupyterlab`, and `octave_kernel` packages.
-Follow these steps to install the required dependancies:
+Follow these steps to install the required dependencies:

 ## Check out the repository